zilishen/documentation/content/nginx-one/how-to/add-instances.md

     docker run <nginx-image-with-nginx-agent>
     ```

-    - `<nginx-image-with-nginx-agent>`: Replace with name of the Docker image that has the NGINX Agent.
+    - `<nginx-image-with-nginx-agent>`: Enter the name of the Docker image that has the NGINX Agent.

-1. Within the Docker container, modify the **/etc/nginx-agent/nginx-agent.conf** file.
-Add the following settings with your actual data plane key value.
+1. Within the Docker container, update the **/etc/nginx-agent/nginx-agent.conf** file by adding or modifying the following settings:

     ```yaml
     server: